fentas/nixos/docs/nixos-secrets.md

  echo -n "password" | mkpasswd -s | xclip -selection clipboard
 ```

+## Changing the Remote Repository URL

+This secrets repository is typically included as a Git submodule in the main NixOS configuration repository.
+If you move this secrets repository to a new Git URL, you need to update the submodule configuration within your **main NixOS repository** (e.g., `fentas/nixos`) for it to pull from the correct location.

+Follow these steps **in the root directory of your main NixOS configuration repository**:

+1.  **Update `.gitmodules`:**
+    * Open the `.gitmodules` file located in the root of your main NixOS repository.
+    * Find the section corresponding to this secrets submodule, which will look something like:
+      ```ini
+      [submodule "nixos-secrets"]
+          path = nixos-secrets
+          url = git@your-git-host:your-username/nixos-secrets.git
+      ```

+2.  **Synchronize Git Configuration:** Run this command to update the submodule's internal Git configuration to match the new URL in `.gitmodules`:
+    ```bash
+    git submodule sync --recursive
+    ```

+3.  **Update Submodule Content (Optional but Recommended):** Ensure the submodule content is fetched from the new location (this also verifies your access to the new URL):
+    ```bash
+    git submodule update --init --recursive
+    ```
+    *(Make sure you have appropriate credentials/SSH keys set up if the new URL is also private).*

+4.  **Commit the Change:** Add the modified `.gitmodules` file and commit it in your main NixOS repository:
+    ```bash
+    git add .gitmodules
+    git commit -m "Update nixos-secrets submodule URL to new location" git push
+    ```

+After these steps, your main NixOS repository will correctly point to and pull updates from the new location of this secrets repository.

 ## Managing Secrets

 You will need the `sops` and `age` (for `ssh-to-age`) command-line tools.
 You can get them via Nix: `nix-shell -p sops age`